 The cost of development is always an important consideration when looking to hire a software development partner, and rightfully so.
-Such partnerships can be built on either fixed prices or contracts where the client is charged for the time and materials needed for the development.
-Making a decision on which one to opt for however depends but are not limited to factors such as requirements, budget, quality of work and the date in which the product needs to be delivered to the client.
+Such partnerships can be built on either fixed prices or contracts where the client is charged for costs of development.
+However, deciding on which one to opt for depends.
+Yet, there are no limitations to factors such as requirements, budget, quality of work and the deadline.

 Read onto to find out whether your business needs fixed or time and materials pricing for its software development.